This Rome 3 day itinerary will help you make the most of only a short time in the Eternal City.

 There is some incredible history to be learned from within this massive stadium and when will you get another chance to stand inside a 2,000-year-old structure and picture what life was like in ancient Roman times.

 The best way to avoid waiting in long lines at the Colosseum is to book a tour.
 It’s worth paying a little more to enjoy a few extra hours of your visit to Rome.
-You can book your private tour here.
+Learn about the best colosseum tours in Rome.

 After you see the Colosseum, head over to the Roman Forum next door.
 The Roman Forum was the center of life for the ancient Roman inhabitants and also the political center of the city.
 It’s amazing to see many of the structures still partially standing along with the foundations of many important buildings such as important Roman Temples.